The Free-Format Multi-Method Touch Editors

 Some callings can be used with a variety of methods, all of which can be included under Abbreviations,

-and by simply changing the method ID, as shown above in the header for Grandsire (#G),
+and by simply changing the method ID, as shown above,

 a touch can easily be applied to a different method.